Joker9944/remnant-roll-evaluator/README.md

 ## Description

-Extracts game actors from a given save, maps then against dictionaries to gain meaningful names and groups the results for easier reading.
+Extracts game encounters from a given save, maps then against dictionaries to gain meaningful names and groups the results for easier reading.

 ## Getting Started